ruhika006/funding-analytics/README.md

 # Startup Funding Database API

-A gRPC/Connect-RPC API server for querying startup funding data stored in DuckDB.
+A gRPC/Connect-RPC API server for querying startup funding data stored in DuckDB and ClickHouse.

+**Note: master branch has DuckDB implemenation; where ch-implementation branch has ClickHouse Implementation.**

 ## Overview